tecton-ai/tecton-mcp/README.md

 ## How to Use Specific Tecton SDK Version

-By default, this repository installs the **latest pre-release** of the Tecton SDK.
-That means when you first run the MCP server, the newest pre-release build of Tecton will be fetched.

-If you need the tools to align with a **specific released version** of Tecton (for example `1.0.34` or `1.1.10`), follow these steps:
+By default, this tool provides guidance for the latest pre-release of the Tecton SDK.
+If you need the tools to align with a specific released version of Tecton (for example `1.0.34` or `1.1.10`), follow these steps:

-1. **Pin the version in `pyproject.toml`.**
-  Open `pyproject.toml` and replace the existing dependency line
+1. **Pin the version in `pyproject.toml`.** Open `pyproject.toml` and replace the existing dependency line

   ```toml
   dependencies = [